codepath/android_guides/Starting-Background-Services.md

 #### Limitations

 There are currently bugs in the JobScheduler, especially in Android API 21 and API 22.
 In reality, JobScheduler should only be used if apps target API 23 or above.
-The Firebase Job Dispatcher [library](https://github.com/firebase/firebase-jobdispatcher-android) is intended to provide backwards compatible support, but it has a dependency on Google Play Services.
-The new [WorkManager API](https://developer.android.com/topic/libraries/architecture/workmanager/) is intended to provide a wrapper to abstract away the issues, and currently is in alpha release.
+The Firebase Job Dispatcher [library](https://github.com/firebase/firebase-jobdispatcher-android) provides backwards compatible support for older Android devices, but depends on Google Play Services required.
+The new [WorkManager API](https://developer.android.com/topic/libraries/architecture/workmanager/) is intended to provide a wrapper to abstract away the issues, but currently it is in alpha release.

 ### IntentService